depcheck/depcheck/doc/pluggable-design.md

 ### Implement Custom Detector

-Detector is a JavaScript function accepts an AST node and package dependencies (including devDependencies unless `withoutDev` option is `true`) and returns an array of dependency package names.
+Detector is a JavaScript function accepts an AST node and package dependencies (including devDependencies, optionalDependencies and peerDependencies) and returns an array of dependency package names.

 The following code snippet is the ES6 `import` declaration detector: